Toloka/docs/en/guide/concepts/accept.md

 ## Troubleshooting {#troubleshooting}

-#### Can I ask a Toloker to redo the task if they made mistakes in it?
+{% cut "Can I ask a Toloker to redo the task if they made mistakes in it?" %}

 No. After sending a task, the Toloker can't make any changes to it.
 You can add tasks that were [completed](../../glossary.md#submitted-answers-ru) incorrectly to a new pool.

+{% endcut %}

-#### Can I fix something in a completed task myself?
+{% cut "Can I fix something in a completed task myself?" %}

 No, you can't fix anything in the task itself.
 However, you can do this manually in the results file.

+{% endcut %}

-#### What should I do if I want to accept a completed task but the pool is already archived or the Toloker wrote to me after the allowed time?
+{% cut "What should I do if I want to accept a completed task but the pool is already archived or the Toloker wrote to me after the allowed time?" %}

 Simply [give the Toloker a separate reward](bonus.md) without changing the task status.
 You can't change the task status in the pool in this case.

+{% endcut %}

-#### What should I do if I rejected a task for a reason that isn't specified in the instructions?
+{% cut "What should I do if I rejected a task for a reason that isn't specified in the instructions?" %}

 Accept the task and update the instructions.
 Otherwise, you violate the [**Requester Agreement**]({{ customeragreement }}) that requires you to clearly state the task requirements and the results expected from the Toloker.

+{% endcut %}

-#### Can I reject part of the responses on the page and accept part of them?
+{% cut "Can I reject part of the responses on the page and accept part of them?" %}

 No. For example, there are 10 tasks in a suite that costs $0.1, and the Toloker did 2 of them incorrectly.

 You can't accept the correct answers and pay for this part ($0.08).
 Response pages are accepted or rejected in their entirety.

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}